albertizard/albertizard/README.md

 I don't have much to share here for now, but stay tunned and I hope to have more to tell!

+I like playing with data and learning what data can tell us.

 <!--
 **albertizard/albertizard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.